tianderturpijn/OMS/ServiceBus/README.md

 You can log in to the OMS classic portal and navigate to Settings --> Connected Sources to find these values

 Once you have completed the pre-reqs, you can click on the deploy button below

+**Deployment Settings**

+1. Provide the name of the resource group in which your Azure Automation account resides (which has access to the additional subscriptions you want to add), **so select "Use existing"** .
+The resource group location will be automatiocally filled in.
+2. Enter the WorkspaceID and WorkspaceKey for the existing workspace you want this additional subscription service bus data to flow in.
+3. Enter the OMS Automation Account Name and its region
+4. Enter an unique jobID (use PowerShell's New-Guid command to generate one)

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftianderturpijn%2FOMS%2Fmaster%2FServiceBus%2FaddMultipleSubscriptions.json)